cournape/audiolab/README.txt

 LICENSE:

-audiolab itself is licensed under the LGPL license (see COPYING.txt in main source directory)
+audiolab itself is licensed under the LGPL license (see COPYING.txt in main source directory), except for the code in scikits/audiolab/soundio, which is licensed under the BSD.

 audiolab depends on libsndfile to work; libsndfile is licensed under LGPL.